TomaszRewak/C-sharp-console-gui-framework/README.md

 #### Compatibility mode

-The above example uses the compatibility mode.
-It's required if your terminal of choice doesn't support true color formatting.
-If set, the ConsoleGUI will translate all of the RGB colors into 4bit values of the ConsoleColor enum.
-This will, of course, degrade the user experience.
+By default, the ConsoleGUI uses the true color formatting to provide the best possible user experience by supporting 16777216 foreground and background colors.
+Unfortunately this way of formatting is not supported by all terminals.
+Some of them (depending on the platform and software) support only 16bit colors, or just the 4bit colors defined in the `ConsoleColor` enum.

 Terminals that DO NOT support the true color formatting are (for example): powershell.exe and cmd.exe.